Adjustment disorder: Criticism

-Like many of the items in the DSM, adjustment disorder receives criticism from a minority of the professional community as well as those in semi-related professions outside the healthcare field.
-First, there has been criticism of its classification.
-It has been criticized for its lack of specificity of symptoms, behavioral parameters, and close links with environmental factors.
+It has been criticized for its lack of specificity of symptoms, behavioral parameters, and close links with environmental factors has been criticized from a minority of the professional community as well as those in semi-related professions outside the healthcare field.
 Relatively little research has been done on this condition.

 An editorial in the British Journal of Psychiatry described adjustment disorder as being so "vague and all-encompassing… as to be useless," but it has been retained in the DSM-5 because of the belief that it serves a useful clinical purpose for clinicians seeking a temporary, mild, non-stigmatizing label, particularly for patients who need a diagnosis for insurance coverage of therapy.

-In the US military there has been concern about its diagnosis in active duty military personnel.
+In the US military, there has been concern about its diagnosis in active duty military personnel.

 In relation to the COVID-19 pandemic

 A study was conducted in Poland during the first phase of the pandemic.
 The study used self-report surveys to measure the prevalence and severity of symptoms of adjustment disorder compared to PTSD, depression, and anxiety.
 The data was collected in the first quarantine period between March 25 to April 27, 2020.